 - 2. Implement pedestrian safety measures at road crossings and trail intersections. - 3.
-Provide sidewalk additions and enhancements as necessary and emphasize the continuity of sidewalks.

-- 5. A variety of routes were identified that are currently used by bicyclists and pedestrians and most efficiently connect the West Hyattsville and Prince George's Plaza Metro Stations with US 1.
+Provide sidewalk additions and enhancements as necessary and emphasize the continuity of sidewalks. - 5.
+A variety of routes were identified that are currently used by bicyclists and pedestrians and most efficiently connect the West Hyattsville and Prince George's Plaza Metro Stations with US 1.
 These routes primarily focus on serving the local neighborhoods.
 These routes may also be designated as Art ways with specific themes or features (such as banners or artwork) unifying the entire corridor. - c.
 West Hyattsville Metro to Gallatin Street and US 1 - (3) Gallatin Street - (a) Widen sidewalks, where feasible. - (b) Provide directional signage where Gallatin Street is not continuous, and users must briefly turn onto 42nd Street.

 The submitted plans include the existing sidewalk along the property frontages of Gallatin Street and 40th Place.
 The sidewalk along 40th Place and Gallatin Street, which was installed by the City, measures approximately 5.5 to 5.8 feet in width.
-However, in front of Lots 2-5 it is approximately 4.2 feet in width.
-Staff recommends sidewalks be a minimum of five feet wide, and along Gallatin Street, a minimum of eight feet wide where feasible, in order to meet the sector plan recommendation for wide sidewalks.
+However, in front of Lots 2-5, it is approximately 4.2 feet in width.
+Sidewalks shall be a minimum of 5 feet wide and, along Gallatin Street, a minimum of 8 feet wide where feasible, in order to meet the sector plan recommendation for wide sidewalks.

 A five-foot-wide sidewalk is also provided along the southwestern portion of the site, in front of Lots 24-41.
 However, the plan shows that this sidewalk can only be accessed from a sidewalk connection to 40th Place located south of Lots 23 and 24.
 The sidewalk dead-ends in front of Lot 41.
-Staff recommends that the applicant provide an additional sidewalk connection from this dead end to Gallatin Street, adjacent to Lots 1 and 41, in order to close the loop formed by the public sidewalks on Gallatin Street and 40th Place, the sidewalk adjacent to Lots 23 and 24, and the sidewalk in front of Lots 24-41.
+The applicant shall provide an additional sidewalk connection from this dead end to Gallatin Street, adjacent to Lots 1 and 41, in order to close the loop formed by the public sidewalks on Gallatin Street and 40th Place; the sidewalk adjacent to Lots 23 and 24; and the sidewalk in front of Lots 24-41.
 Making a continuous sidewalk loop around all of the lots in the subdivision will ensure easy pedestrian access to all the lots from the public streets.

 In addition, the plan shows two connections from the southwestern sidewalk down into the compensatory storage area.
-These are provided because it is expected that the compensatory storage area will act, in part, as a recreational area either for the residents of the subdivision or for the public (if a public use easement is granted, as discussed in the Parks and Recreation finding of this technical staff report).
-Staff recommends that these sidewalk connections be extended north through the subdivision to the public streets.
-This would put sidewalks in between Lots 6 and 7, 17 and 18, 29 and 30, and 36 and 37, where there are proposed open spaces that could accommodate such sidewalks.
+These are provided because it is expected that the compensatory storage area will act, in part, as a recreational area.
+These sidewalk connections shall be extended north through the subdivision to the public streets.
+This would put sidewalks in between Lots 6 and 7, 17 and 18, 29 and 30, and 36 and 37, where there are open spaces that could accommodate such sidewalks.
 Extending these sidewalk connections would provide easy pedestrian access from all the lots to the on-site recreation area.

-The sidewalks' specific locations may change should positions of any lots be shifted, or any lots deleted.
-Crosswalks are also recommended at all vehicular access points and throughout the site where there will be pedestrian and vehicular conflicts.
-Should the staff-recommended sidewalks and crosswalks be provided, the plan will help to implement sector plan objectives 5 and 8 listed above, as well as sector plan recommendation 3.
+The sidewalks' specific locations may change, should the position of any lots be shifted, or any lots deleted.
+Crosswalks are also required at all vehicular access points and throughout the site where there will be pedestrian and vehicular conflicts.
+Providing these sidewalks and crosswalks will help the plan to implement sector plan Objectives 5 and 8 listed above, as well as sector plan Recommendation 3.

-Staff further recommends a connection be provided to the adjacent Driskell Park, subject to the concurrence of the City of Hyattsville.
+A connection shall also be provided to the adjacent Driskell Park, subject to concurrence of the City of Hyattsville.
 Such a connection would allow easier access to the park for residents of the subdivision seeking to visit it.
-A public use easement may be needed to cover the connection, which may be the same easement previously mentioned to cover existing park facilities.
-The alignment of the connection and any associated easement should be determined at the time of DSP.
+A public use easement may be needed to cover the connection.
+The alignment of the connection, and any associated easement, shall be determined at the time of DSP.